-- I. Grantee issues solicitation (price may not be included as an evaluation factor) - Per WV code 5G, must be published as a Class II legal advertisement but subrecipients may use additional notification methods as well - Must include scoring criteria such as specialized experience/technical expertise, past performance, capacity to perform the work within time limitations, familiarity with the type of problems applicable to the project - WV Code Chapter 5G prohibits the use of price as evaluation criteria.
+- Grantee issues solicitation (price may not be included as an evaluation factor) - Per WV code 5G, must be published as a Class II legal advertisement but subrecipients may use additional notification methods as well - Must include scoring criteria such as specialized experience/technical expertise, past performance, capacity to perform the work within time limitations, familiarity with the type of problems applicable to the project - WV Code Chapter 5G prohibits the use of price as evaluation criteria.
 Instead, the price is to be negotiated after the selection of the architect/engineer - 2.
-Selection committee ranks proposals and selects the three most qualified proposals - o Per WV code 5G, evaluation committee must consist of 3-5 individuals with subject matter expertise - 3.
+Selection committee ranks proposals and selects the three most qualified proposals - Per WV code 5G, evaluation committee must consist of 3-5 individuals with subject matter expertise - 3.
 Selection committee interviews the three most qualified firms, then ranks them and begins price negotiations with the most qualified offeror - Cost reasonableness must be documented prior to executing contract

-COMPETITIVE PROPOSAL METHOD FOR ARCHITECTURAL/ENGINEERING
+COMPETITIVE PROPOSAL METHOD FOR OTHER PROFESSIONAL SERVICES

-When to Use: Over \$250K (or local requirement if more restrictive) WV Code 5G-1-4
+When to Use: Over \$25K with Scope that is not clearly defined (or local requirement if more restrictive)